Series-wide: Ash Ketchum and Pikachu | Team Rocket Trio | Team Rocket Organization

 - Evil Knockoff: His Mecha-Giratina, which has replications of all of its abilities.

 - White Hair, Black Heart: Has white hair and is ruthless and unpredictable.

 - Did We Just Have Tea with Cthulhu?: It only became involved in the Creation Trio feud because Dialga was drinking from the same lake when Giratina struck.

 - Emotion Eater: Downplayed.
 It grows several extra flowers when exposed to feelings of gratitude.
 Giratina can sense this, so Shaymin presumably gets some kind of energy from it.

 - Fantastic Nuke: The result of Seed Flare upon coming into contact with toxic or dirty fumes like a overturned barbecue or the poison clouds in the Distortion World.
 It's powerful enough to create a crater depending on the toxicity as revealed by Nurse Joy from a previous incident which tore down a forest, while the Distortion World's poison clouds are enough to rip holes between worlds.

 - Green Thumb: Its a Grass-type, and has power over flowers.

 - Involuntary Shapeshifting: Whenever it comes in contact with Gracidea pollen it turns into Sky Forme and will change back into Land Forme when the sun sets or if it comes into contact with the cold.

-- Jerk with a Heart of Gold: At first she starts as a whiny brat who does nothing to help Ash and the gang, but does ultimately prove itself as this during the climax, and even is sad to leave Ash.
+- Jerk with a Heart of Gold: At first it starts as a whiny brat who does nothing to help Ash and the gang, but does ultimately prove itself as this during the climax, and even is sad to leave Ash.